biosustain/git-tutorial/README.md

 everything on your local computer.

 I will give a brief introduction to git to then team you up to practice certain workflows.
-You will collaboratively work on creating a recipe book.
+You will collaboratively work on extending a
+[recipe book](https://enryh.github.io/recipe-book/).
 You will learn how to work on branches, Review Pull Requests and merge them into the main branch.

 If you have specific requests, feel free to reach out to me.